Azure-Samples/fastapi-appservice-ad-authz/README.md

 ADMIN_ROLE_NAME: Default value: "admin".
 Description: The name of the admin role.

 CONTRIBUTOR_ROLE_NAME: Default value: "contributor".
-De=cription: The name of the contributor role.
+Description: The name of the contributor role.

 READER_ROLE_NAME: Default value: "reader".
-Description: The name of the reader role.CP_APP_NAME: Default value: "plat".
+Description: The name of the reader role.

+CP_APP_NAME: Default value: "plat".
 Description: The name of the application.
 This is particularly relevant in case of admin roles

 VALID_ROLES:default value: Comma-separated string of ADMIN_ROLE_NAME CONTRIBUTOR_ROLE_NAME, and READER_ROLE_NAME.
 Description: The valid role names.

 GROUP_NAME_SEPARATOR: Default value: "-".
-Description: The separator used in grou= names.
+Description: The separator used in group names.